aws-cloudformation/cloudformation-cli/src/rpdk/core/data/schema/README.md

 #### Application

 When defining resource semantics like `createOnly`, `identifiers` you are expected to use a `$ref` to a property definition in the same resource document.
-This is not enforced directly by the meta-schema but is enforced at runtime and can be checked with the RPDK CLI `validate` command.
+This is not enforced directly by the meta-schema but is enforced at runtime and can be checked with the CloudFormation CLI `validate` command.

 The following (truncated) example shows some of the semantic definitions for an `AWS::S3::Bucket` resource type;